visualbasic6/chatter/readme.md

 \db\4chan\75749943.txt<br/>
 \db\twitter\692151844227911680.txt<br/>

-for 4chan and reddit it only stores the post id and not the thread number, and a subreddit submission associated token without retaining post content. to retain content from any of these 3 platforms you would need to update or recode chatter. with twitter you'd have to take something like \db\twitter\692151844227911680.txt generate the url via https://twitter.com/{anything}/status/692151844227911680 and then scrape and database the content of the tweet. additional alterations would be required to associate the tweet with the keyword used to locate it.
+with 4chan and reddit it only stores post ids and not the thread numbers. to retain content from any of these platforms, at least for now, you would need to update or recode chatter. with twitter you'd have to take something like \db\twitter\692151844227911680.txt generate the url via https://twitter.com/{anything}/status/692151844227911680 and then scrape and database the content of the tweet. additional alterations would be required to associate the tweet with the keyword used to locate it as previously mentioned.

 **greetz**<br/>
 [justinakapaste.com](https://justinakapaste.com) and all of my elderly aol hackers